Chirgaon: Schools

-Despite being in the hinterland and being neglected by the national and state governments, Chirgaon has given a lot of good engineers, doctors & administrators who have served the nation and the world in their respective capacities.
+Despite being in the hinterland and being neglected by the national and state governments, Chirgaon has raised a lot of engineers, doctors & administrators.

 Banks

 Chirgaon has a branch of State Bank of India (Branch code=7831), a branch of Central Bank of India, a branch of PNB and a branch of Bank of India.
 There are five automated teller machines of Central Bank of India, State Bank of India, Punjab National Bank, Bank of India, HDFC Bank in the city near bank.
 Another ATM from Chirgaon is situated at Parichha, 8 km away from Chirgaon and at Moth, about 24 km away from Chirgaon.

 Health care

 Chirgaon is served by a primary health care center of state government, where a team of general physician and specialist is available for taking care of local and nearby patients.
 Private practitioners are also there to serve patients.

 Business and industry

 Chirgaon and nearby areas are mainly dependent on agriculture business.
-There is no Industry in and around Chirgaon and hence growth of area is also dead.
-Most of the people involved in the agriculture industry are illiterate.
-And they handle their crops unscientifically and do net get much return on their investment and labors and hence most of them are in hand to mouth situation always.
+There is no Industry in and around Chirgaon and hence growth of area is also stagnant.
+Most of the people involved in the agriculture industry are not educated enough so they handle their crops unscientifically and do net get much return on their investment and labors.
 Chirgaon is not a big industrial area.

 Chirgaon and surrounding area are highly neglected by Central and State government for any development initiative in the field of business or industrial growth of area.